Submit a Sample

 5. Use re-freezable cold packs, NOT wet or dry ice, to keep the sample cool.
 Put the ice pack into a separate Ziploc bag so it won’t leak into the package as it melts.

-6. Tape the sample bag onto the cold pack bag; this will help keep the samples cold.
+6. Tape the sample bag onto the cold pack bag to help keep the samples cold.

 Where to send: